checkly/docs.checklyhq.com/site/content/learn/playwright/best-practices/performance.md

 {{</ warning >}}
 ## Web Performance evaluation with headless tools

 As much as we should be striving to build performant applications, we should commit to monitoring and testing performance to enable continuous feedback and rapid intervention in case of degradation.
-Playwright and Puppeteer provide a great toolkit to power synthetic monitoring and performance testing.
+Playwright provides a great toolkit to power synthetic monitoring and performance testing.

 1. Access to the Web Performance APIs.
 2. Whenever testing against Chromium, access to the Chrome DevTools Protocol for traffic inspection, network emulation and more.